-How Busy Scholars Can Deliver a Strong Job Talk Without Burning Out
+How to Deliver a Strong Academic Job Talk Without Burning Out (Strategy for Faculty Interviews and Campus Visits)

 Delivering a job talk is one of the most high-stakes moments in an academic career.
 You’re not just presenting your research for a discerning audience, you’re also presenting yourself as a teacher, researcher, and potential future colleague and collaborator.

-For most working academics and graduate students, preparing the job talk is in addition to your ongoing responsibilities including teaching, grading, and finishing major projects.
+For most academics and graduate students, job talk preparation happens alongside teaching, grading, research, and other high-stakes responsibilities.

 The result?
 Overload, inadequate preparation, and the unpleasant feeling of not being able to present your best work.